 1995

-- Shore Area YMCA closed its doors and through our subsequent partnership The Community YMCA and YMCA of Western Monmouth County acquired joint ownership of Camp Zehnder, a 100-acre camp in Wall Township.
+• Shore Area YMCA closed its doors and through subsequent partnership, The Community YMCA and YMCA of Western Monmouth County acquires joint ownership of Camp Zehnder, a 100-acre camp in Wall Township.

 1996